 You will have learnt to live life at a permanent angle, cooked meals to keep up morale when the going got tough, seen wildlife that few are privileged to see, sailed under a canopy of stars that took your breath away and watched dawns and sunsets that revealed our planet at its most beautiful.

-You will have visited 13 different countries and been welcomed ashore with all the fervour deserving of long distance sporting champions.
+You will have visited a number of different countries and been welcomed ashore with all the fervour deserving of long distance sporting champions.
 You will have celebrated at prize-givings, shaken hands with the great and the good, made friendships that will last a lifetime and achieved things that you never thought possible.

 You will be fitter, healthier and more alive than you can imagine.
 You will have joined an elite club and, as you return to the point of departure and cross your outward track in the world’s longest yacht race, you’ll head home with a set of experiences that will live with you forever.